Skip to main content

 Self-Hosted Deployment Guide

-AxonFlow is available as open source software under the Apache 2.0 license.
+AxonFlow Community Edition is available as source-available software under the BSL 1.1 license.
 You can run the complete platform locally using docker-compose with no license server or authentication required.

 Overview